 Bells of Joy – arr.
 Larry Clark and Rae Moses

-An outstanding four-minute medley opening with Carol of the Bells and including Joy to the World, We Three Kings and What Child Is This?
+An outstanding choral medley of favorite carols with dramatic accompaniment includes Carol of the Bells, Joy to the World, What Child Is This? and We Three Kings.

 We Shall Light a Thousand Candles – David Rasbach